Gibbs measures for contact Anosov flows are all exponentially mixing: Introduction

 In Sect.
-6 we define for a given parameter $b \in \R$, a family of cylinders $\cc_m$ of lengths $\leq \Con \, \log |b|$ covering the given Pesin set $P_0$, and then use the constructions in Sects.
+6 we define for a given parameter $b \in \R$, a family of cylinders $\cc_m$ with lengths of size $\Con \log |b|$ covering the given Pesin set $P_0$, and then use the constructions in Sects.
 4 and 5 to define nice families of sub-cylinders of these with appropriate pairings between their elements.
 The so called contraction operators are then defined in a rather different way to what was done in previous papers.
-As in \cite{St4}, the contraction operators $\nn_J$ only contract in the vicinity of the Pesin set $P_0$ -- this is established in Sect.
-7. However now we do not have a Pesin set with exponentially small tails, so we use very substantially the families of sub-cylinders of the cylinders $\cc_m$ and the particular pairing between these from Lemmas 4.4 and 5.5.
+Here we use some large deviation arguments to get some of the essential estimates.
+As in \cite{St5}, the contraction operators $\nn_J$ only contract in the vicinity of the Pesin set $P_0$ -- this is established in Sect.
+7 using the families of sub-cylinders of the cylinders $\cc_m$ from Lemmas 4.4 and 5.5 and the particular pairing between these provided by the lemmas.

-In Sects.
-8, 9 we succeed to obtain global contraction properties of the contraction operators.
-While in \cite{St4} we had the comfort to use the fact that our Pesin set had exponentially small tails, here we do not have this.
-Instead we use a certain argument of Xing \cite{X} involving Borel-Cantelly sequences.
-After that, in the rest of Sect.
-9 we use an appropriate modification of arguments from \cite{St4} to prove the main results in the paper.
+In Sect.
+8 we succeed to obtain global contraction properties of the contraction operators.
+Then using an appropriate modification of arguments from \cite{D1} and \cite{St5} we prove the main results in the paper.